ynotstartups/notes/notes/how-to-wash-dishes.md

 1. remove leftovers from tableware, such as bones
 1. pour water into dry dirty dishes, this makes them easier to clean
 1. remove things from drying rack
+1. place cutting board first
 1. groups similar type of tableware, for example, group plates and knifes together
 1. line up the tableware
 1. clean one by one

+## Why place cutting board first?

+Because it uses up a large space of the drying rack, easier to clean it and place it on drying rack first.

 ## Why pour water into dry dirty dishes?